Rockies vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Masataka Yoshida and Ryan McMahon are the hottest hitters on the Boston Red Sox and Colorado Rockies, who meet on Monday at Fenway Park, at 7:10 PM ET.
+Kutter Crawford and Chase Anderson are the projected starters when the Boston Red Sox and Colorado Rockies face off on Tuesday at Fenway Park.

-The favored Red Sox have -250 moneyline odds against the underdog Rockies, who are listed at +200.
-The total is 9.5 runs for the contest (with -120 odds to hit the over and +100 odds on the under).
+The Rockies are listed as +190 moneyline underdogs in this matchup with the favored Red Sox (-250).
+The over/under is 9.5 runs for this matchup (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.